FairwindsOps/terraform-bastion/aws/README.pre_tf_inputs.md

 * The [CloudWatch Logs Agent][] is installed and configured to ship logs from these files:
 	* `/var/log/syslog`
 	* `/var/log/auth.log`
 * A host record, named using the `bastion_name` module input,  is added to a configurable Route53 DNS zone for the current public IP address of the bastion.
-This happens via a script configured to run on boot.
+This happens via a script configured to run each time the bastion boots.
 * Automatic updates are configured, using a configurable time to reboot, and the email address to receive errors.
 * By default sudo access is removed from the ubuntu user unless the `remove_root_access` input is set to "false."
 * Additional EC2 User Data can be executed, for one-off configuration not included in this module.